Major Raid in Palma: What the Investigations Mean for the Island

 3. Protection for clients: Court-related rules that prevent uninvolved parties from being dragged into lengthy procedures unnecessarily should be examined.

-4. Training and whistleblower protection: Training for police and judiciary and secure channels for whistleblowers could detect corruption more quickly.
+4. Training and whistleblower protection: Training for police and judiciary and secure channels for whistleblowers could detect corruption more quickly; agencies such as SEPBLAC provide resources on prevention and reporting.

 What the Coming Weeks Are Likely to Bring